 At The Padua Hills playwriting workshop, Sam Shepard wanted people to write about what they'd experienced themselves.
 He didn't want any bullshit no matter how poetic it sounded.
 Once he actually scolded a black girl for writing about the slaves coming over from Africa.
 He did it in a very polite way but his point was, you've never been a slave, so how can you write that?

-I was reminded of tis workshop more than thirty years when I saw Sam Shepard in Bloodline on Netflix as the old patriarch of a troubled family.
-I got goosebumps all over because my three days with him changed my writing life and also inspired me during the three years I taught Advanced Fiction Writing at Portland State University.
+I was reminded of this workshop when I saw Sam Shepard in Bloodline on Netflix as the old patriarch of a troubled family.
+I got goosebumps all over because my three days with him changed my writing life and also inspired me during the years I taught Advanced Fiction Writing at Portland State University.

 Be honest in your writing.
 If you're funny, be funny.
 If you're poetic, be poetic.
 Write what you are; not what you think you should be!
 Or simply, write what's going on in your body, be authentic.
 Let it come from within!